The Big Bang Theory season 7

 The seventh season of the American television sitcom The Big Bang Theory aired on CBS from September 26, 2013 to May 15, 2014.

 Kaley Cuoco was credited as "Kaley Cuoco-Sweeting" from "The Convention Conundrum" and onwards after her wedding with Ryan Sweeting on December 31, 2013.
 Mayim Bialik submitted the episode "The Indecision Amalgamation" for consideration due to her nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series at the 66th Primetime Emmy Awards.
 Jim Parsons won the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series at the 66th Primetime Emmy Awards for the episode "The Relationship Diremption".
 Bob Newhart submitted the episode "The Proton Transmogrification" for consideration due to his nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series at the 66th Primetime Creative Arts Emmy Awards.
 Lucasfilm helped with the creation of the episode.

 Production

 In January 2011, the series was picked up for a fifth, sixth and seventh season through the 2013–14 television season.

 Production for the seventh season began on August 14, 2013.

-This marks the first time Amy and Bernadette appear in every episode of the season.
+This is the first season in which Amy and Bernadette appear in every episode.